CameronBourque/Multithreaded-Animation/README.md

 # Multithreaded-Animation
 Upload of high school project.
 When you run it a spaceship runs away from some UFOs with meteors moving the opposite way.
+Uses Java 1.8